tabemono/Adnat/README.md

 ## Excercises not complete

 1. Departed Employee Shift storage
-   My idea would've been creating a new table for departed employees as a new schema and add to this table whenever a employee leaves the organization.
+   My idea would've been creating a new table for departed employees as a new schema and add to this table whenever a employee leaves the organization and add possibly a depedent on the shifts to remove it prior.

 2. Multiple breaks
    Add these breaks into a data structure, possibly an array and sum that data to be the total break_length.
 Possibly with the frontend side and add how many breaks taken and then seperate them into x amount of structures.